Expungement Lawyer Clearwater, Florida

 - You also be able to pursue expungement if the State brought charges, but did not prosecute or if you were wrongfully arrested.

-The Process: Sealing Records
+The Process: Sealing Records in Florida

 Many of the same guidelines apply when you seal criminal records.
 The main difference is that the records are sealed by the court clerk, and cannot be viewed by the public.
 The police records and court records are not physically destroyed, as they would be in expungement, and are accessible by court order.